-- Invite a registered dietitian nutritionist to host nutrition education classes for your group or faith community.
+- Invite a registered dietitian nutritionist to host nutrition education classes online or in person for your group or faith community.

 - Announce Kids Eat Right Month™ in your newsletter or on your website.

 - Promote Kids Eat Right Month™ activities to your local media.

 - Grow healthful food for your family or community by starting a garden.

 - Help ensure that kids in your community have access to nutritious meals when school is out by hosting a Summer Food Service Program, providing free meals to help low-income areas get the food they need to grow into healthy adults.

 - Host an online or in-person weekly exercise activity for your community or congregation.

 - Use this guide and template to contact your mayor or governor to request a proclamation.

 - Follow Kids Eat Right on Twitter, Facebook, YouTube, and Pinterest.